This homemade vegan and gluten-free green bean casserole is a simple take on the Thanksgiving classic, making it one everyone can enjoy!

-The number one requested Thanksgiving recipe I got was for a dairy-free/ more allergy-friendly green bean casserole.
+The number one requested Thanksgiving recipe I got was for a dairy-free and gluten-free green bean casserole.
 I am stoked to say…I did it!!
 And this recipe was SO MUCH EASIER than I thought it would be!

 Many of my recipes are pretty simple.
 I don’t like dealing with complicated recipes, long ingredient lists, or having lots of dishes to wash (I seriously have such a low dish-washing patience threshold).
-The thing that made me nervous about attempting a green bean casserole free of the eight most common food allergens was I was afraid that recipe would get crazy complicated since I’d have to recreate everything from scratch.
+The thing that made me nervous about attempting a vegan and gluten-free green bean casserole free that was also free of the eight most common food allergens was my fear that the recipe would get crazy complicated since everything would be recreated from scratch.

 - The sauce is made with any milk substitute of your choice.
 Rice milk is free of all top eight most common allergens, but you can use whatever you prefer and what suits your needs.
 Do me a favor though, and make sure whatever milk/ milk substitute you’re using is unsweetened and unflavored. 😉

 - Coconut aminos are used in place of more traditional soy sauce.
-You can certainly use soy sauce if you prefer, but coconut aminos are naturally gluten- and soy-free and lower in sodium than traditional soy sauce.
+You can certainly use soy sauce if you prefer, but coconut aminos are naturally gluten-free, soy-free and lower in sodium than most traditional soy sauce.

 I also would be remiss if I didn’t talk about fried onions for a minute.

 So, full transparency, I totally tried making my own fried onions for a crunchy topping.
 And they were fine, but in all honesty?
 Those crunchy fried onions found in a can this time of year still taste best.
 I saw gluten-free fried onions available at several stores around Thanksgiving, including Aldi where I bought these (they just had a few ingredients and were also vegan, FYI).